Vegin Vegan Vegun!

 • Spoon generously over steamed white rice

-• Make slightly more flavorful for rice balls or as a topping for udon
+• As a filling for rice balls or a topping for udon

 • Stays flavorful even when cooled, perfect for bento boxes